 - Severe pain deep in the back of the shoulder

-- Pain in the back of the upper arm
+- Pain going down the inside of the upper arm

 - Pain over the shoulder blade area

-- Persistent aching in the back of the wrist
+- Persistent aching in the wrist with extreme tenderness in the back of the wrist

-- Extremely tender spot on the front of the shoulder
+- An incredibly tender spot on the front of the shoulder

 - Playing the violin, guitar, banjo